GoogleChrome/developer.chrome.com/site/en/articles/new-headless/index.md

 {% Img src="image/ZQjEes3OsyYCDLE5837FjNRQ1Gw2/K9FXq7WkolxhfVmYCnAO.svg", alt="The new Chrome Headless is no longer a separate browser implementation, and now instead shares code with Chrome.", width="500", height="516" %}

 We’re excited to announce that the new Headless mode is now available in Chrome 112!
-In this mode Chrome creates, but does not display, any platform windows.
+In this mode, Chrome creates but doesn’t display any platform windows.
 All other functionality, existing and future, is available with no limitations.

 ## Try out the new Headless